-Electro-Coal Transfer Corporation competes with others for performance of transfer and storage .services. the Electro-Coal's principal competitors with both shoreside transfer ground storage capabilities are: and International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
-A portion of the transfer market is also served by companies whose operations are mid-stream in the Mississippi River.
-Principal among these is Cooper-Smith Company.
+Electro-Coal Transfer Corporation competes with others for of transfer and storage services. performance the Electro-Coal's principal competitors with both shoreside ground storage transfer anð capabilities are: International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
+A portion of the transfer market is also served by companies whose operations are River. mid-stream in the Mississippi Principal among these is Cooper-Smith Company.